srivastavayash100-oss/Music-Genre-Classifier/README.md

 * **Technology Stack:** Python, TensorFlow/Keras, Librosa, Streamlit
 * **Model Performance:** Achieved approximately 84% test accuracy on the GTZAN dataset.

+## 📝 About the Dataset
+The GTZAN dataset is the most commonly used dataset for the evaluation of music genre classification.
+It consists of 1000 audio tracks each 30 seconds long.
+It contains 10 genres: *Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae, and Rock.*

 ## 🖼️ Model Performance
 Check out the training metrics below: